Sparse Bayesian mass-mapping with uncertainties: hypothesis testing of structure: Application to Abel-520 Observational Catalogs

 We perform an application of our entire reconstruction pipeline to real observational datasets.
 We select two observational datasets of the A520 cluster \citep{[32],[36]} \emdash hereafter for clarity we refer to them as \citetalias{[36]} and \citetalias{[32]} \citep[as in ][]{[9]}\footnote{http://www.cosmostat.org/software/glimpse}.
 For a full description of the datasets, how they were constructed, and how they account for different systematics we recommend the reader look to the respective papers.
+These initial investigations claim to have detected several over dense regions within the merging A520 system, the most peculiar of which was a so called `dark core' (location 2 in Figure \ref{fig:J14_C12_reconstructions}) for which multi-wavelength observations could not determine an optical counterpart.
+Such a dark core would provide a contradiction to the currently understood model of collisionless dark matter -- the idea being that during the collision of two massive clusters, dark matter was stripped from each cluster through self-interactions, forming an over dense residual between the two clusters, which would naturally not exhibit an optical counterpart.

 The \citetalias{[32]} catalog contains approximately twice the number of galaxies than \citetalias{[36]}, though both are derived from the same ACS (four pointings) and Magellan images.
 In addition, \citetalias{[32]} combines these images with the CFHT catalog used in the authors previous work \citep{[37]}.
 The \citetalias{[36]} observing area extends over a larger angular surface than the \citetalias{[32]} so for this analysis we limit both datasets to the region spanned by both sets.
 Due to the number density of measurements being very low we are forced to project the measurements into a $32\times32$ grid \emdash to ensures that the average number of galaxies in each grid pixel is at least above 1, though ideally we want many galaxies in each pixel to minimize the noise contribution from intrinsic ellipticity.
 In fact, even in this resolution the space is incomplete in several pixels, but we draw a compromise between the completeness of the space and the resolution of the data.
-We define an overall mask $M$ which is simply the union of the \citetalias{[36]} and \citetalias{[32]} masks.

-We then propose an extension to the IMT technique (section \ref{sec:IMT}) to this extremely low resolution grid ($32\times32$).
-The extension is to first upscale the initial mask and the data to a higher resolution grid ($64\times64$), certain pixel step-size's for the morphological operators are then fine-tuned.
-Specifically, the pixel step size used for opening and closing of the mask set is set to 2 (twice that of the default step-size for a typical $64\times64$ mask).
-This extended IMT technique was applied to both the \citetalias{[36]} and \citetalias{[32]} datasets, in both cases using $M$ as the initial mask.
-Following the IMT correction, we calculate an estimate of the noise-level (sigma value) of each dataset.